May 24, 2023 11:00 am ETEstimated Read Time: 11 Minutes

-While the idea of choosing between more than 700 unique strains is appealing, first-time marijuana users are often left wondering what the best strains are for newbies and where to start.
-Not to worry, because we’ve got you covered.
+While the idea of choosing between more than700 strain names is appealing, first-time marijuana users are often left wondering what the best strains are for newbies and where to start.
+Not to worry because we’ve got you covered.
 Let’s dive straight in and discover how to approach cannabis as a beginner.

 For those who have never tried cannabis before, as well as those who may have previously felt skeptical due to myths surrounding the plant’s properties, it may be surprising to learn that several strains are available.
 That means as long as you select the right strain for you, it is possible to indulge in a unique experience.

-Typically, cannabis strains are divided into three main categories: Sativa, Indica, and Hybrid.
-Note that a blend of Indica and Sativa is considered a hybrid strain.
-Separately, Indicas and Sativas are very different.
-Indica strains are known for a body high while Sativa strains are known for a head high.
+Historically, cannabis strains are divided into three main categories: sativa, indica, and hybrid.
+Note that a blend of indica and sativa is considered a hybrid strain.
+Separately, indicas and sativas are very different.
+Indica strains are known for a body high while sativa strains are known for a head high.
 However, when combined, they can produce a balanced and pleasant effect.

 Don’t feel perplexed by the disparities between each strain.
 With a little bit of knowledge, you can avoid unwanted side effects and make the most of your chosen strain.

 THC is the cannabinoid responsible for the “high”; it’s important to note that THC-rich strains with 20% or more of the intoxicating cannabinoid are deemed to be “very strong,” with the highest THC level currently available resting at around 33%.